-All the barriers and resistances presented by schools end up discouraging further growth and research in this area, and it seems obvious that schools are not prepared to embrace game-based learning as part of their curricular activities.
-[14] discuss the notion that schools entrenched in fixed methodologies cannot take big steps forward.
+All of the barriers and resistances presented by schools end up discouraging further growth and research in this area, and it seems obvious that schools are not prepared to embrace game-based learning as part of their curricular activities.
+Christensen et al. (2008) discussed the notion that schools entrenched in fixed methodologies cannot take big steps forward.
 Drawing from experiences in other industries, they suggest that advances in education should be disruptive, targeting niche markets first and then growing from there.